The Public-Private Partnership Law Review: USA

 v Ownership of underlying assets

-As a consequence of the main form that PPP agreements take in the US (i.e., DBFOM), ownership of the asset remains with the procuring authority with the private party assuming the obligation to operate and maintain (and hand back) such asset in accordance with the standards set forth in the PPP agreement.
-This is seen as particularly useful for the procuring authority as it permits it to more quickly step in and take over the operation of the asset if necessary to continue providing a public service.
-However, there are some cases, particularly in water treatment or supply related projects, where the asset is owned by the private party, and the procuring authority retaining an option to acquire such assets upon expiration and certain termination events.
+As a consequence of the main form that PPP agreements take in the US (i.e., DBFOM, DBFM), ownership of the asset remains with the procuring authority with the private party assuming the obligation to operate or maintain (and hand back) such asset, or both, in accordance with the standards set forth in the PPP agreement.
+However, there are some cases, particularly in water treatment or supply-related projects, where the asset is owned by the private party, and the procuring authority retains an option to acquire such assets upon expiration and certain termination events.

 vi Early termination

-To the extent of repeated or material breaches, the government party typically may terminate the PPP agreement.
-Additionally, the government party has the right to order the suspension of work, to enter into the site and correct any wrongful use or to step-in and perform actions that the project company fails to perform.
+In the event of repeated or material breaches, the government party typically may terminate the PPP agreement.
+Additionally, the government party has the right to order the suspension of work, to enter into the site and correct any wrongful use, or to step in and perform actions that the project company fails to perform.

-On the basis of serving the public interest, PPP agreements in the US typically provide for termination for convenience by the procuring authority, subject to payment of compensation.
+On the basis of not fettering the public sector's options and discretion, PPP agreements in the US typically provide for termination for convenience by the procuring authority, subject to payment of compensation.

 Customarily, compensation is available in the event of termination of the PPP agreement, including in the case of termination owing to default by the government party or the private party, convenience and extended relief events.

-In the case of a termination for convenience or breach by the government party, the calculation of the portion of the termination payment that corresponds to the private party typically involves a determination of the present value of the amounts that the private party was projected to receive during the remaining time of the agreement or a fair market value calculation, depending on the PPP model used for the particular project.
+In the case of a termination for convenience or breach by the government party, the calculation of the return on equity component of the termination payment typically involves a determination of the present value of the amounts that the private party was projected to receive during the remaining time of the agreement or a fair market value calculation, depending on the PPP model used for the particular project.
 In the case of termination for extended force majeure events, the equity component of the termination payment is usually limited to the amount of contributed equity less distributions made prior to termination.

-There is a continued significant reliance on private activity bonds for large scale capital projects in the US but market participants are also looking at other tax-exempt structures for the implementation of PPPs such as the use of not for profit entities pursuant to 26 USC Section 501(c)(3).
-There has also been a growing use of the US private placement market to fund PPP projects, although predominantly for brownfield or post-construction phase projects
+While there is a continued reliance on private activity bonds for large-scale capital projects in the US, the legislative cap on PAB volumes and restrictive eligibility criteria have acted as a barrier to their availability, and market participants have also looked at other tax-exempt structures for the implementation of PPPs, such as the use of not-for-profit entities pursuant to 26 USC Section 501(c)(3).
+Commercial bank debt also continues to play a prominent role in the financing of PPP concessions although, in recent years, there has been a growing use of the US private placement market to fund projects.
+While, to date, private placements have been predominantly used for brownfield or post-construction phase projects, institutional investors are increasingly willing to accept some construction risk and facilitate delayed draw models to support greenfield projects.

-While the number of PPP projects to reach financial close in the US has remained relatively limited over the last couple of years, there continues to be a strong pipeline and the use of PPPs can be expected to increase as states and municipalities continue to look for ways to leverage private finance to meet their infrastructure needs.
+While the number of large PPP projects to reach financial close in the US has remained relatively limited over the past couple of years, there continues to be a strong pipeline, and the use of PPPs can be expected to increase as states and municipalities continue to look for ways to leverage private finance to meet their infrastructure needs.

-1 Dolly Mirchandani and Armando Rivera Jacobo are both partners at White & Case LLP.
+1 Dolly Mirchandani and Armando Rivera Jacobo are partners at White & Case LLP.
+The authors wish to thank Claire Watson, counsel at White & Case LLP, for her contributions to this chapter.

 2 E R Yescombe, Public-Private Partnerships, Principles of Policy and Finance, Butterworth-Heinemann, United Kingdom.

-3 However, the Port Authority of New York and New Jersey, as a bi-state agency formed by treaty between the States of New York and New Jersey, approved by the United States Congress, is subject to different procurement rules, which have allowed it to carry out major projects under a PPP model, including surface transportation and airport projects.
+3 Note that the Port Authority of New York and New Jersey, as a bi-state agency formed by interstate compact between the states of New York and New Jersey, approved by the United States Congress, is subject to different procurement rules, which have allowed it to carry out major projects under a PPP model, including surface transportation and airport projects.